manticoresoftware/manticoresearch/docs/installation.rst

 * a working compiler

 	* on Linux - GNU gcc (4.7.2 and above) or clang can be used
-	* on Windows - Microsoft Visual Studio 2015 (community edition is enough)
+	* on Windows - Microsoft Visual Studio 2015 and above (community edition is enough)
 	* on Mac OS - XCode

 * cmake - used on all plaftorms (version 2.8 or above)